cgrates/cgrates/docs/attributes.rst

 **AttributeS** is a standalone subsystem within **CGRateS** and it is the equivalent of a key-value store.
 It is accessed via :ref:`CGRateS RPC APIs<remote-management>`.

 As most of the other subsystems, it is performance oriented, stored inside *DataDB* but cached inside the *cgr-engine* process.
-Caching can be done dynamically/on-demand or at start-time/precached and it is configurable within "cache" section in the .json configuration file.
+Caching can be done dynamically/on-demand or at start-time/precached and it is configurable within *cache* section in the :ref:`JSON configuration <configuration>`.

 Selection
 ---------